drakshayaniu103-debug/DIGIBHEM/README.md

 📌 Overview

-This repository contains all the projects completed during my Digital Bhem Web Development Internship.
+This repository contains all the projects completed during my DigitalBhem Web Development Internship.
 These projects demonstrate my skills in frontend development, responsive web design, JavaScript programming, React, and full-stack web application development.

 🛠️ Technologies Used